2 Kings 8:1-9:13 ~ Acts 16:16-40 ~ Psalm 143:1-12 ~ Proverbs 17:26

 Proverbs - Proverbs 17:26 today is an interesting teaching: "It is wrong to fine the godly for being good or to punish nobles for being honest!"
 Why do you suppose this teaching is in the Bible?
 I'm thinking it is because unfortunately all too often the godly are fined or blamed or punished or ridiculed or this list could go on and on...
 Good becomes bad.
 And bad becomes good.
 Sound like any cultural times that you might know of? :) Let us pray these days that the godly are not punished for being good or being honest.
 Let us pray the godly are not punished for simply telling the Truth!
 And let each of us also always remember that when we undergo any sufferings for Jesus, there is Ultimate comfort & encouragement that does come our way...

-Worship Video: Psalm 143:8 in today's readings reminds me of the song "Thank You" by 33 Miles:
+YouTube: Our Old Testament readings about God's perfect timing reminds me of the song "Thank You" by 33 Miles:

 Have you said Thank You to God?
-Click here and thank Him!
+Click here to thank Him!

 Please join us in memorizing and meditating on a verse of Scripture this week: "Be joyful always!"
 1 Thessalonians 5:16 NIV